Control cache age

 • If you stop sharing the layer with the public, cached responses temporarily remain on the CDN until the cache expires.
 This means if the maximum cache age is set to 5 minutes, it can take up to 5 minutes before the layer is inaccessible to the public.
 Users signed in to the organization see the latest data, however.

-Follow these steps to change the maximum cache age for your qualifying public layers:
+Complete the following steps to change the maximum cache age for qualifying public layers:

-3. Scroll to the Cache Control section and choose the maximum amount of time that the users using the layer have to wait before they see updates to the data in the layer.
+4. Scroll to the Cache control section and choose the maximum amount of time that the users using the layer have to wait before they receive updates to the data in the layer.